Connect with us

 I don’t want to bore you and say the same thing as everyone else.
 Oh wait, I just did!

-Hackers also know that people will reuse their passwords, including passwords used for online bank accounts and other sensitive accounts.
-All the hacker needs is one breach from an online service that has poor security to steal the user accounts database containing your password.
-The hacker can use social media to locate more personal details about you, such as where you live, what services you use, locate a complaint you made about your bank via Twitter and then attempt to access your online bank account and other sensitive accounts.
+The hacker can use social media to locate more personal details about you, such as where you live and what services you use, find a complaint you made about your bank via Twitter, and then attempt to access your online bank account and other sensitive accounts.

-Unfortunately, hackers know this and will use software that automatically tries variants of passwords using pattern algorithms based around the password’s structure.
+Unfortunately, hackers know this and will use software that automatically tries variants of passwords using pattern algorithms based on the password’s structure.
 So even if the hacker doesn’t have the exact password you used for your bank account and work systems, your human mind will cause a pattern to emerge when selecting a variant, which the hacker’s software will use to guess the password.

 4. Think Before You Click